aditya8Raj/fb-loginpage-clone/README.md

-This is a clone of facebook's login page, made with <a href="https://tailwindcss.com/">Tailwind CSS<a/>
+This is a clone of facebook's login page, made with <a href="https://tailwindcss.com/">Tailwind CSS<a/> on a react-app